Quantum theory does not need complex numbers: Discussion and outlook

-The dimension of the real matrix representations of states and effects are roughly doable that of their complex theory counterparts.
+We provide a way to do so in which the dimension of the real matrix representations of states and POVM elements in the subspace that embeds \CNQT{} is double that of their \CNQT{} counterparts.
 This is what one would naively expect, since a complex number requires 2 real degrees of freedom.
-However, beyond this, using our RQTs presents only minor inconveniences compared to the standard complex theory.
-Our results demonstrate that the utility of complex numbers in quantum theory is on par with their role in many classical theories—such as wave mechanics—where they serve merely as a mathematical convenience.
+However, beyond this, using our RNQT presents only minor inconveniences compared to the standard complex theory.
+Our results demonstrate that the utility of complex numbers in the representation of \CNQT{} is on par with their role in many classical theories such as wave mechanics: a mere mathematical convenience.

-One may ask: \emph{Why has this not been derived before?} The maths are not challenging, as we have only used well-known standard techniques from linear algebra and representation theory, and there is an abundant scientific literature about this question.
-We speculate that the biggest hurdle is psychological, as some scientists have been too willing to hold on to familiar structures such as the tensor product for the combination of systems.
-As discussed in the introduction, said structures were defined \emph{after} quantum theory on local systems was defined with complex numbers, so it is only natural that if one is to consider a quantum theory with real numbers, that they should re-consider the structures which were designed with solely CQT in mind.

-It is feasible that our real representations of CQT could even be beneficial by making more apparent particular structures which were obscurified by the use of complex numbers|in a similar way to how the Choi--Jamio\l{}kowski channel representation makes certain features more prominent than the conventional Kraus form.
-For example, we have seen that when we use our RQT with the conventional tensor product combination rule, it comes with a natural entanglement witness, thus making more apparent the presence of entangled states.
-Another example presented in \Cref{sec:4bis_single_system} is that RQT allows to represent the antiunitary transformations without using the transpose.
+Our results allow for an important conceptual unification: classical theories, such as classical and statistical mechanics, and General Relativity, only require real numbers and are representation-local.
+It is an ongoing challenge to fully appreciate the non-classical aspects of quantum mechanics (e.g.~\cite{Bell1964,Kochen1967,Pusey2012}), and to unify it with gravity (e.g.~\cite{PhysRevX.13.041040,PRXQuantum.5.020331,PhysRevLett.59.521,PhysRevLett.75.1260}).
+The up-until-now apparent need for complex numbers for the representation of QT might have been an obscurifying factor in this endeavor.